NFARAdmin/TA100-GitFlowWebsite/5_CloneWebsite.md

 ![branch-dropdown](images/gitBranchDropDown.jpg)

-Now that you have a local branch will  and have it showing up remotely you can contribute your assigned changes to the website.
+Now that you have a local branch and have it showing up remotely you can contribute your assigned changes to the website.

 ### [Next - Step 6: Changes to Website:](6_MakeChangesToWebsite.md)